dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

 You can modify more graph bulding settings in the ``build-config.json``.
 The OpenTripPlanner documentation contains a section about
 `Graph Build Configuration <https://docs.opentripplanner.org/en/latest/Configuration/#graph-build-configuration>`__, listing a lot of settings and their default values.
-For the ``router-config.json`` there also exists `Documentation with description <https://docs.opentripplanner.org/en/latest/Configuration/#runtime-router-configuration>`__ of the options and their default values.
+For the ``router-config.json`` there also exists `documentation with description <https://docs.opentripplanner.org/en/latest/Configuration/#runtime-router-configuration>`__ of the options and their default values.

 If you have an GBFS feed, you can add an otp updater config to ``router-config.json`` like this: